joshua292000/joshua292000/README.md

 ###

 <p align="left">Hi 👋!
-My name is Joshua and I’m a Systems Engineer with a passion for developing innovative systems that accelerate the efficiency and effectiveness<br>of organizational success</p>
+My name is Joshua and I’m a Systems Engineer with a passion for developing innovative systems that accelerate the efficiency and effectiveness of organizational success</p>

 ###